Wiltshire , Haunted Hotels

 Haunted Hotels Wiltshire_The Old Bell

-The Old Bell’s existing building is thought to date as far back as 1220AD.
-The highly rated Old Bell, reputed to be England’s oldest purpose-built hotel, and is adjacent to the famous Abbey in the historic town of Malmesbury, on the edge of the Cotswolds.
-The Old Bell is steeped in character with log fires, paintings, stone-walls and period furniture.
+The Old Bell’s existing building is thought to date as far back as 1220 AD.
+The highly rated Old Bell, reputed to be England’s oldest purpose-built hotel, is adjacent to the famous Abbey in the historic town of Malmesbury, on the edge of the Cotswolds.
+The Old Bell is steeped in character with log fires, paintings, stone walls and period furniture.
 The bedrooms are individually furnished: those in the main house are more period in character, some with beams and fireplaces; those in the Coach House have a light and airy feel to them.

 The hotel’s most famous ghost is that of The Grey Lady.
 She has reputedly been seen slowly moving from room to room.
 Legend has it that the Grey Lady is the spirit of an unhappily married or grieving woman.
-She has been described as a middle-aged woman, wearing late 17th-century long flowing dress.
+She has been described as a middle-aged woman, wearing a late 17th-century long flowing dress.
 Her dress sweeps across the floor as she walks.
-Could she be responsible for alleged levitating and smashing of glasses in some rooms?
+Could she be responsible for the alleged levitating and smashing of glasses in some rooms?
 Is this disenchanted Lady causing the many reported cold spots, phantom footsteps and instances of door jamming?
 Please check the information and availability Button for this Hotel

 Haunted Hotels Wiltshire